 Fun and Field Day: In the last weeks of school, a day of outdoor activities is scheduled for each division.
 The Preschool and Lower School Fun Day includes a variety of activities, with no winners or losers and no ribbons.
 Middle and Upper School Field Day events range from short-, middle-, and long-distance running, to jumping, hurdling, and putting the shot.
 Students in Grades 4, 5, and 6 learn the fundamentals of track and field events during their in-school PE classes.
 Grades 7, 8, and 9 have several days of practice after the lacrosse season ends and prior to Field Day, so they are prepared for their events.
 The day is complete with the presentation of Field Day ribbons and the traditional frozen treat.
 The Parents’ Association sponsors a BBQ lunch and a number of fun activities for students during the day.

 End-of-the-Year Assembly & Picnic: On the last day of classes, the student body gathers in Fitzpatrick Hall to bring closure to the year by saying a multitude of “thank yous” to class parents and special friends who have helped make the year so grand.
-It is also a time to say goodbye to faculty and students who are leaving BCD, as well as an opportunity to recognize the tremendous leadership of the graduating class.
+It is also a time to say goodbye to faculty leaving BCD and wish departing students well, in addition to recognizing the tremendous leadership of the graduating class.
 Immediately following the assembly, the BCD community — teachers, parents and students — gathers for an informal picnic celebration in the courtyard.

 Ninth Grade Graduation & Upper School Awards Ceremony: The 9th grade graduation ceremony is the culmination of the BCD experience, for some students a span of 12 years from their preschool years through Grade 9.
 Members of the 9th grade class receive certificates and individual recognition from the Head of School and faculty.
 Academic and Citizenship Awards are presented to 7th, 8th, and 9th graders.
 Members of the entire BCD community are invited to the ceremony, which is held in Fitzpatrick Hall.